junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The night is dark, the road has wet puddles from a recent rain.
 The lamp dimly lights the street, showing vintage cars parked in front of a glamorous mansion, statues standing across the street to it.

 The Doctor and Amy are scrambling up from the ground just like him, recovering from an inelegant landing.
-The Doctor points his sonic screwdriver in random directions, making that small buzzing sound again, looks like trying to get a reading on the air or temperature.
+The Doctor points his sonic screwdriver in all directions, making that small buzzing sound again, looks like trying to get a reading on the thin air.

 "Where is Cas?"
 Dean sweeps around their landing point, then notices a small movement on the side of a parked car.
-He rushes to the glimpse of tan color.
+He catches a glimpse of tan color and rushes there.

 Cas slumps against the side of the car, eyes closed, panting heavily.
-His face is pale.
-There are scratches of cuttings and bleeding marks on his skin and clothes.
+His face is pale, his chest heaving and falling.
+Scratches of cuttings and bleeding marks all over his bare skin and clothes, more bloody wounds under the torn shirts and pants.
 A smear of blood at the corner of his mouth.

-Dean is instantly reminded of the last time Cas is weakened severely by a fly, kicking himself in the head for forgetting how much it always seem to exhaust him.
+Dean is instantly reminded of the last time Cas is weakened severely by a flight, kicking himself mentally for forgetting how much it always seem to exhaust him.

 He shakes Cas on the shoulder gently, trying not to let the worry leaking everywhere in his voice, "Hey man, how you holding up?"

 Cas opens his eyes with a moan, eyes dazed for a moment before focusing on Dean's face.
-"Been better." he says, wiping his mouth, but only to smudge the blood stain wider.
+"Been better." he says, wiping his mouth, only to smudge the blood stain worse.

 "Is it Naomi?"
 Dean asks, using his own cuff to help Cas clean up.

 Cas shakes his head slightly, "It's the time flux itself.
-It's so... chaotic." he thinks for a word to describe, then lands on, "Scrambled.
+It's so... chaotic."
+He looks for a word to describe, then lands on -- "Scrambled.
 Too many Weeping Angels, we are not safe."
 Just like the Doctor has guessed before.

 Amy comes over too, "How's he doing?"

 The Doctor cuts in before Dean can answer, "Imagine when Tardis crashed, it's like trying to land a plane in a blizzard, and now?
-He's like a bird going through that same storm even without protection.
+He's like a bird going through that same storm, no helmet, no seatbelt!
 And carry three passengers!"
 His voice is impressed.

 "And he did it."
 Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
 "You did it, you brought us all here.
 Thank you!"
 She says it whole-heartedly, then turns to Dean, "He'll be okay, right?"

 "He'll be fine," Dean says, waving a hand at her, "Why don't you and Doc go ahead looking for your man, I'll help him catch a breath first.
-We'll need enough strength for the trip home."
+He'd need enough strength for the trip home."

 Amy nods appreciatedly, moving to check with the Doctor.